papernotes/Reddit-Telegram-BuildAPCSales-Bot/README.md

 # TelegramBot - Reddit BuildAPCSales Bot
-Bot whose goal is to send users a message when a good deal has apepared on the /r/buildapcsales subreddit
+Bot whose goal is to send users a message when a good deal has appeared on the /r/buildapcsales subreddit